If you’d been a fly on the wall when my oldest child turned 13, you would have learned a lot from me – a lot about what not to say to your teenager.

 When did we get so hung up on grades that we forgot to focus on the enjoyment of learning and the amount of effort they put in?

-I admit I still ask this question occasionally.
 I want my kids to know I care and to gauge how they’re doing.
-The bigger issue is the underlying message we’re giving our kids.
+However, the more important issue is the underlying message we’re sending to our kids.

 10. “You’re grounded for a month.”